-Once you've entered the details, tap or click Save.
+Tap or click Save once you have entered the details.
 The custom food should now show under the Custom tab.

-You can also enter the fat, protein and carbohydrates contained in the custom food in grams.
-This helps in tracking the percentage of their consumption on a particular day along with the calories consumed.
+You can also enter the fat, protein, and carbohydrates contained in the custom food in grams.
+This helps in tracking their percentage consumption on a particular day along with the calories consumed.

-Search for a particular food item and tap or click your choice from the suggested options.
+Search for a particular food item and tap or click one of the suggested options.

 In the food details page, tap or click Compare.